 Best Practices for Standardizing Data Collection:

 Before diving into improvements, it’s crucial to establish a baseline for your current continuous integration and continuous delivery performance using DORA metrics.
 This involves gathering historical data to understand where your organization stands in terms of deployment frequency, lead time, change failure rate, and MTTR.
+Engineering managers rely on this data to track key software delivery metrics and use software delivery forecast dates, which leverage historical delivery patterns and current progress, to provide realistic estimates of when a feature will land.
 This baseline will serve as a reference point to measure the impact of any changes you implement.

-Actionable Insights: If your deployment frequency is low, it may indicate issues with your CI/CD pipeline or development process.
+Actionable Insights: Deployment frequency measures tell you how often your team ships code to production, serving as a key indicator of team performance and productivity.
+High deployment frequency isn't just a sign of developer productivity; it means tighter feedback loops, lower risk per release, and a direct positive impact on customer experience by enabling faster response to user needs.
+If your deployment frequency is low, it may indicate issues with your CI/CD pipeline or development process.
 Investigate potential causes, such as manual steps in deployment, inefficient testing procedures, or coordination issues among team members.

 Strategies for Improvement: